Updated on January 30th, 2025

 We all know that college can be expensive.
 That’s what makes locating appropriate scholarships so important (if you haven’t started applying for scholarships yet or want some simple tips on how to find the best scholarships to apply to, join our free webinar to get the ball rolling).
-But, even if you do well in landing funds that don’t require a debt repayment plan upon graduation, that doesn’t always mean all of your expenses are met (or that you want to spend all that money if you don’t need to!)
-It’s still important to save money in college.
+But, even if you do well in landing funds that don’t require a debt repayment plan upon graduation, that doesn’t always mean all of your expenses are met (or that you want to spend all that money if you don’t need to!).
+It’s still important to save money in college by planning for unexpected college costs such as additional classes or books.

 If your student needs a degree to launch their career, scholarships can make school more affordable.
 If you and your student want to learn more about finding scholarships, sign up for our free college scholarship webinar!
 Head over to http://thescholarshipsystem.com/freewebinar to reserve your spot today.